davidgarciag02/Internship-Work-on-BOLD-fMRI-simulations/README.md

 poetry env use /full/path/to/python
 ```

-(replacing the last part with the full path to the Python 3.10.4 executable)
+(replacing the last part with the full path to the Python 3.10.4 executable).
+More detailed instructions: https://python-poetry.org/docs/managing-environments/#switching-between-environments.

 ## 4. Creating the Python Virtual Environment